calblueprint/girls-write-now/pr_template.md

 CC: @akshaynthakur

-[//]: # "This tags in Akshay as a default.
-Feel free to change, or add on anyone who you should be in on the conversation."
+[//]: # 'This tags in Akshay as a default.
+Feel free to change, or add on anyone who you should be in on the conversation.'